-At first, the thought of someone standing in the central hub of Disneyland failing to score a boarding group as other cheered around him brought me back to a tree stand in northwest Pennsylvania two days after Thanksgiving, the deerless landscape that lay before me and the echoes of faraway gunshots that filled the air.
-Like the cheers in Disneyland, they were tell-tale signs that someone’s “opening day” was a lot more fortuitous than mine.
+At first, the thought of someone standing in the central hub of Disneyland failing to score a boarding group as others cheered around him brought me back to a tree stand in northwest Pennsylvania two days after Thanksgiving, the deerless landscape that lay before me and the echoes of faraway gunshots that filled the air.
+Like the cheers in Disneyland, they were tell-tale signs that someone’s “opening day” was more fortuitous than mine.

-Then my mind raced back into the park to something, arguably, more relevant.
+Then my mind raced back into the Park to something, arguably, more relevant.
 I thought about the parents in that crowd with their kids.
 I imagined myself as a dad with two little kids.
 Despite having warned them not to get their hopes up, despite telling them it was no guarantee that we’d get a spot, I had to look down at my little Luke and Leia and tell them that I failed.
 Meanwhile, a group of Comicon cliches in their late 20s and a group of college students celebrated their success right next to us.

 A Far More Significant a Loss Than a Mickey Pretzel

 The virtual queue situation is far more significant than the lost mickey pretzel that caused the “Karen” to erupt against childless millennials.
 But I understand what she was trying to say.
 In the case of the Rise of the Resistance opening, parents have to tell their kids far more than “we can’t do the ride today.”
 They have to tell their kids that they can’t make those real memories today.
 They have to say to their kids that they did all the work for nothing.
 And it was because a group of childless millennials refused to grow up and took up all the space.